 - Expository Theme Tune: "Built by Ancients so long ago, the Stargate lay till we broke the code..."

 - Gold Fever: The group managed to stumble upon valuable diamonds and hoped to strike it rich as a result not knowing mercs were after them and their newly found wealth.
-It becomes An Aesop as in the end the mercs backstabbed each other and while sacrificing most of the wealth Draga slips a diamond for one of the members of the team so she can help her family back home.
+It becomes an aesop, as in the end, the mercs backstabbed each other, and while sacrificing most of the wealth, Draga slips a diamond to one of the members of the team so she can help her family back home.

-- Hope Spot: The villains, on these: "It's very gratifying to give people hope, and then snatch it away."
+- Hope Spot: Used by the villains: "It's very gratifying to give people hope, and then snatch it away."

 - Large Ham: The Tlak'kahn have little understanding on the concept of indoor voices.